mmjulkowska/MVApp/README.md

 ![002_curves_smoothedspline_02](https://user-images.githubusercontent.com/14832460/38469036-2dd8c8aa-3b57-11e8-845d-8af642454c60.png)

-In case you choose to fit smoothed splines with automatically determined degrees of freedom, they will be displayed in the last collumn of the table in the sub-tab "Modelled data".
+In case you choose to fit smoothed splines with automatically determined degrees of freedom, they will be displayed in the last column of the table in the sub-tab "Modelled data".
 Please be aware that the degree of freedom might differ between individual samples.

 ![002_curves_smoothedspline_03](https://user-images.githubusercontent.com/14832460/38469037-2e007738-3b57-11e8-91d3-fd645abc5681.png)